 The Centre will be part of the company's Toronto Control Data Institute and will offer courses in skills required to operate in an automated office environment.
 In addition, courses in computer programming, computer operations and computer maintenance and repair will be available.
-The repair will be available.
-The courses will be offered at Control Data's 20 Hallcrown Place offices in Willowdale Ontarlo.
+The courses will be offered at Control Data's 20 Hallcrown Place offices in Willowdale Ontario.
 For more infomation call (416) 826-8640.